hansfigo/hansfigo/README.md

 ## Oh, right... a bit about me

 Hey there!
-I love building apps, jamming to vocaloid songs (definitely not robots singing), and diving into pop culture.
+I love building apps, jamming to robot songs (vocaloid), and diving into pop culture.

 <br>